sassafrastech/gather-docs/features/directory.md

 For admins:

-* Easy invitation workflow for adding new users
+* Easy invitation workflow for adding new members
-* Admins can easily "impersonate" users and take actions on their behalf in case they can't access the system
+* Admins can easily "impersonate" members and take actions on their behalf in case they can't access the system

 Coming soon: